 You’ll also find some great, healthy picnic food ideas that are right at home on a chequered blanket.

-Enjoying healthier picnic food
+8 top tips for enjoying healthier picnic food

 - Choose wholegrain varieties of starchy carbs such as brown rice or wholewheat pasta in salads and wholegrain bread for sandwiches.
 Leave the skin on new potatoes for some added fibre too.